ace-dent/pngslim/README.md

 ### Script parameters
 By default the script parameters are highly tuned for the majority of use cases but advanced users may wish to tweak them.

-- `ForceRGBA` : [0/1] will rewrite the image as an RGBA image (32 bits per pixel) and then only optimize in that color mode, or restore the original if not compressed.
-This limits the possible compression methods and may generate an unnecessary alpha channel, so is *not* recommended (default is off, 0).
+- `ForceRGBA` : [0/1] will rewrite the image as an RGBA image at 32 bits per pixel (or RGB 24 bpp for fully opaque images) and then only optimize in that color mode, or restore the original if not compressed.
+This limits the possible compression methods and may produce larger files, so is *not* recommended (default is off, 0).

 - `ReduceDiskWrites` : [0/1] Avoid writing files to disk when possible, to reduce wear on the drive (default is on, 1).
 This may slightly reduce the compression that can be achieved, limiting the trial of randomized Huffman tables.